Congratulations to Danni Alfeld, representing Canterbury Jockey Club, for taking out the 20th edition of The Ned Prix de Fashion.

 x10 Deluxe Tan Pack valued at $450 from Tan In The City

-Each of the four forEVER SOPHIE Permanent Jewellery Fashion Qualifiers will win:
+Each of the four forEVER SOPHIE Permanent Jewellery Fashion Qualifiers won:

 Please click here to view the competition terms & conditions.